 The Corporation’s tagline also changed from ‘Fungua Uchumi’ which, loosely translated means ‘open the economy’ to ‘Turning Ideas into Wealth’ signifying that the independence mandate of opening up the economy and indigenizing it had been satisfied and now ICDC’s mandate was to ensure growth and sustainability of the economy towards the ‘Creation of sustainable wealth’ which is the Corporation’s promise to existing and potential clients.

-ICDC as a Development Finance Institution also continues to innovatively break new ground in different sectors of the economy towards fulfillment of its developmental role in alignment with the country’s Vision 2030 objectives.
+ICDC as a Development Finance Institution also continues to innovatively break new ground in different sectors of the economy towards fulfillment of its developmental role in alignment with the country’s Vision 2030 objectives as well as the Big Four Agenda.

 A flashback of the events and milestones that ICDC has made since inception in 1954.